camaraproject/Commonalities/documentation/API-design-guidelines.md

 - For the rest of APIs:
   - Error status 401
   - Error status 403
+  - Error status 501, if and only if an endpoint is optional for implementations

 NOTE:
 The documentation of non-mandatory error statuses defined in section 6.1 depends on the specific considerations and design of the given API.